Ancient furniture: Fusuma

-The Fusuma is made from a transparent paper panels called andons stretched across a frame it was used to divide houses.
+The Fusuma is made from a transparent paper panels called andons stretched across a frame, used to divide houses.
 Fusuma also provided support for decorations.
 Many fusuma had aluminum or plastic frames or sliding partitions.
 Fusumas were used to guide the eye to painted landscapes.
 Sometimes the fusuma were painted.
 They would be decorated by the most skilled artists in Japan.
 This kind of furniture was not fixed, it would move and change.

 Shoji

 The Shoji is a kind of Japanese sliding paper door.
 It was divided into smaller rectangular panels.
 This piece of furniture used black lacquered strips to make its framework.
 Paper, polylastex, plastics, and fabrics were used to fill in the open rectangular spaces.
 They separated parts of houses, served as screens, and concealed undesirable parts of houses.